 Graduate Research Opportunities

-We are looking for motivated and talented graduate students interested in molecular modeling.
-We welcome students from Chemistry, Physics, Chemical and Biomolecular Engineering, Materials Science and Engineering.
-Graduate students who have been admitted to a Ph.D. program at UIUC are encouraged to contact Prof. Jackson (email@example.com) directly at any time.
+We are looking for motivated and talented graduate students interested in modeling molecules and polymers.
+We welcome students from Chemistry, Physics, Chemical and Biomolecular Engineering, and Materials Science and Engineering.
+Graduate students who have been admitted to a Ph.D. program at UIUC are encouraged to contact Prof. Jackson (firstname.lastname@example.org) directly at any time.
 Previous experience in computer programming or molecular simulation is not required.
 A strong background and interest in mathematics and the physical sciences is required.

-Prospective chemistry graduate students interested in the group should apply to the UIUC Chemistry Ph.D. program: https://chemistry.illinois.edu/admissions/graduate-admissions.
+Prospective chemistry graduate students interested in the group should apply to the UIUC Chemistry Ph.D. program.
+Students interested in theory and computation should also explore the Center for Advanced Theory and Molecular Simulations.

 Undergraduate Research Opportunities

 Highly motivated undergraduates from all departments are welcome to inquire about research opportunities available in the laboratory.
 Interested undergraduates should contact Prof. Jackson directly at email@example.com and should enclose a current (unofficial) transcript and CV.
 Undergraduates with existing programming experience are particularly welcome.
 A GPA above 3.3 in chemistry, physics, and mathematics courses will be required to join the research group.